Docs › Script Studio › Smart Enter + Tab: element-type auto-switching

 Tab: force element switch

-If Smart Enter doesn't guess what you want — press Tab to force-cycle to the next element type (rotates through the 7).
+If Smart Enter doesn't guess what you want — press Tab to switch to the next element type in the current format's flow.
+Tab is not a free cycle through all 6 element types; the destination depends on the current element plus your format (Hollywood / Taiwan):

 For example: